sarahciston/intersectionalai/posts/GlossarySideA.md

 *[MacKenzie]: MacKenzie, A. 2018.
 Machine Learners.
 MIT Press.
 *[Love Has No Labels]: https://lovehasnolabels.com/resources/glossary *[Excavating AI]: Crawford, K., & Paglen, T. (2019).
 Excavating AI: The Politics of Images in Machine Learning Training Sets.
 2019, September 19. https://www.excavating.ai
+*[Shane]: Shane, Janelle.
+2019.
+You Look Like a Thing and I Love You.
+Little, Brown and Company.

 </section>